Wait! Before You Post That Video…

 Don’t do it! — Not yet anyway.
-Before submitting that brand new video to your business social media account, there’s a few things you should ask yourself.
+Before submitting that brand new video to your business social media account, there are a few things you should ask yourself.
 Some of these questions are incredibly simple to answer and some are a little more complex but all of these questions will make sure you’re getting the most out of your video on social media.

 What’s the goal here?